ssbsukirat/medicine/Cardinal/CNS/Gait.md

 - Step **generation** by locomotor centers in the pontine **tegmentum, midbrain, and subthalamic** region
 - Step **modification** by **brainstem, cerebellum and forebrain**.
 - Step synergies integrated by reticular formation and descending pathways in ventromedial spinal cord.
+- Walking considered an unconscious activity and automatic ,
+- ***walking while doing cognitive task is dual task walking*** and maybe compromised in elderly.
 ## Postural Control
  - Centre of mass over the base of support needs to be maintained
  - in legs, **110ms** needed to respond to disturbance